-Butte County’s deep agricultural roots reach back to the earliest innovations in California farming.
 Chico’s founder, John Bidwell, is known as “a founding father of modern California agriculture.”
 He championed diversified commercial agriculture, pioneered the growth of the almond and walnut industry, and grew his ranch into a model of California’s farm industry in the second half of the 19th century.
-In 1898, Oroville farmer Freda Ehmann launched California’s olive industry by perfecting a process to preserve the fruit for shipment.

-With warm weather and water-retaining adobe soil, Butte County is a fertile area for growing rice, with Richvale particularly suited for growing the crop.
+With warm weather and water-retaining adobe soil, Butte County is also a fertile area for growing rice, with Richvale particularly suited for growing the crop.
 Of the more than 400 rice growers in the county, the Richvale-based Lundberg Family Farms is the most well-known.
 Founded in 1937 with sustainability and stewardship at its core, the rice growing family continues to build on this legacy, receiving the 2020 Rodale Institute’s Organic Pioneer Award for their innovative work in organic farming, use of renewable energy, and TRUE Zero Waste certification.

 South of Chico, on the east bank of the Sacramento River, Rancho Llano Seco is a sixth-generation family run farm that is situated on one of the last intact Mexican land grant properties from 1845.
 It responsibly and humanely raises pork and beef—using best practices as certified by Global Animal Partnership—as well as grows heirloom beans and ancient grains.

 The long history of farming and ranching in Butte County has largely continued through family-led endeavors spanning generations, but newcomers also do their part to build on the area’s agricultural legacy.
 Already making a name for itself, relative newcomer Milk & Honey 1860 sells goat’s milk lotions and balms as well as fleece and woolen products from their Civil War-era farm.